 Blog Insights

-Will Google’s AI Overview Kill Web Traffic?
+Is Google’s AI Overview Killing Web Traffic?
+How Mission-Driven Organizations Should Respond

-It’s critical that you deliver your messages with high-quality content across channels.
+No matter the reason, relying on clickthrough from Google’s critical that you deliver your messages with high-quality content across channels.
 Google’s AI Overviews will only be as good as the data that trains it, and the more you can develop high-quality content, the better Google’s AI model will be able to articulate your issues, stories, and brand.
 In fact, the AI needs you to deliver more!
 Additional high-quality data is required for models to keep advancing, and research institute Epoch AI has estimated that AI companies could confront a shortage of high-quality textual training data as early as 2026.

 Further, even as we may see some larger impacts on traffic, people still don’t fully trust AI to give them what they need – especially on important issues like education, health, or equity.
 Those who are seeking valuable information will look to sources with authority, most especially our mission-driven organizations and leaders.